rwxrob/boost/README.md

 ## "What's a 'Beginner Boost'?"

-These days the Boost is broken into three parts:

-* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming (I)
+* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming
-* 18 Weeks (Sep/3-Dec/31): Infrastructure Engineering (II)
-* 10 Weeks (Jan/7-Apr/22): Containers and Kubernetes (III)

-The first part focuses on upskilling a basic computer user into a entry-level engineer proficient and terminal native with strong command-line skills and basic programming ability.
+The Boost focuses on upskilling a basic computer user into a entry-level engineer proficient and terminal native with strong Linux bash command-line skills and basic programming ability in bash and Go with just enough Web development to create and maintain a basic portfolio web site.

-The second part focuses on the regular tasks asked of any professional infrastructure engineer supporting an on-prem cloud of Linux servers.

-The third part specifically focuses on the cloud-native approach to infrastructure engineering and applications development.
-Note that the focus is always on building *on-prem* infrastructure, not cloud providers.
-Understanding cloud providers is easy after building and maintaining your own cloud at home, plus it will get you a job faster if you do.

 Here's a sample of some specific topics: